Brazil holds historic election with Lula against Bolsonaro | Politics

 Brazil holds historic election with Lula against Bolsonaro

-More than 120 million Brazilians will vote Sunday in a highly polarised election that could determine if the country returns a leftist to the helm of the worlds fourth-largest democracy or keeps the far-right incumbent in office for another four years.With polls opening at 8 am Brasilia time, the race pits incumbent President Jair Bolsonaro against his political nemesis, former President Luiz Incio Lula da Silva.
+RIO DE JANEIRO AP More than 120 million Brazilians will vote Sunday in a highly polarized election that could determine if the country returns a leftist to the helm of the worlds fourth-largest democracy or keeps the far-right incumbent in office for another four years.With polls opening at 8 a.m.
+Brasilia time, the race pits incumbent President Jair Bolsonaro against his political nemesis, former President Luiz Incio Lula da Silva.

-More than 120 million Brazilians will vote Sunday in a highly polarised election that could determine if the country returns a leftist to the helm of the world's fourth-largest democracy or keeps the far-right incumbent in office for another four years.

 Bolsonaro's administration has been marked by incendiary speech, his testing of democratic institutions, his widely criticized handling of the COVID-19 pandemic and the worst deforestation in the Amazon rainforest in 15 years.
 But he has built a devoted base by defending traditional family values, rebuffing political correctness and presenting himself as protecting the nation from leftist policies that infringe on personal liberties and produce economic turmoil.